 - Two server locations to ensure that your service is not interrupted

 - Excellent levels of customer support

 - Provider charges on a per user basis

-- No activation fees and no contract necessary
+- No activation fees

 - Wide range of plans available

 - Discounts offered for a higher number of extensions

 - Using advanced features requires a higher level plan

 - No service level agreement to back up claims of 99.9 percent reliability